 New Bachelor of Arts (B.A.)
 Students

-The registrar will place you in fall and winter term Freshman Studies (11:10-12:20 MWF).
+The registrar will place you in fall and winter term First Year Studies (11:10-12:20 MWF).
 You will register for two more fall courses during summer advance registration, and after you meet with your advisor during Welcome Week, you will update your fall registration and add two courses for winter and three for spring.

 Your first-year goal should be to take courses that will help you plan your subsequent three years of study.
 Use the online course schedule (on the registrar's website) to explore introductory (100-level) course offerings across the university.
 If you have a major in mind, choose a course in that area to see if it suits you.
 Balance this with a course in an area you have never studied before.
 Take a mix of course types (lab, reading-intensive, hands-on) each term to balance your workload and provide variety to your days.